josiahbryan/fps-auto-tuner/README.md

 this.fpsAutoTuner.countFrame();
 ```

 That's it!
 Your app will now automatically adjust it's FPS as needed when it detects lower/higher frame rates available.
 (FpsAutoTuner automatically starts it's auto-tuning timer in it's constructor.)
-There are plenty of options you can pass to FpsAutoTuner to tweak it - they are all documented at the top of the gist.
+There are plenty of options you can pass to FpsAutoTuner to tweak it - they are all documented at the top of `FpsAutoTuner.js`.
 Specifically of interest, you can set `tuningInterval` (default 5000ms) to change how often it measures/changes the FPS.

 # Contrib